 Our Farms, Our Future has the following goals, intended to assure that our working farmland remains available for food and fiber production to serve residents now and for generations to come:

-When Greenbelt purchased Green Meadows Farm in 2019, we knew we had an opportunity to pilot a model that could make a difference to farmland affordability in Essex County.
+When Greenbelt purchased the farm in 2019 with support from Institution for Savings Conservation Fund and many generous donors, we knew we had an opportunity to pilot a model that could make a difference to farmland affordability in Essex County.
 One of the most powerful tools available to land trusts to preserve farmland and make it affordable over the long term to a new farmer is the ground lease.

 Elements of a Ground Lease